-Roxanne Shante is a pioneering female rapper that came out back in the day when it was unheard of for females to be in the rap game.
-Hailing from Queensbridge, New York she made her mark early on as a battle emcee, battling (and winning too) against all of the major rappers at the time.
+Roxanne Shante is a pioneering female rapper who rose to fame during a time when it was unheard of for women to be in the rap game.
+Hailing from Queensbridge, New York, she made her mark early on as a battle emcee, battling (and winning too) against all of the major rappers at the time.
 Starting as a preteen, she honed her skills at battle rap contests throughout the city and would also earn income for her family in the process.
-She became known for her brash and bold style, calling out more well-known rappers such as LL Kool J., RUN-D.M.C., and more.
-And, many may not know this, but she started the very first “hip hop beef” when she started and ended the Roxanne wars (google it) with “Roxanne’s Revenge.”
+She became known for her brash and bold style, calling out more well-known rappers such as LL Kool J, RUN-D.M.C., and more.
+And, many may not know this, but she started the very first “hip-hop beef” when she started and ended the Roxanne wars (google it) with “Roxanne’s Revenge.”

 Shante and her Juice Crew are bringing their talents back to the stage this Labor Day weekend at Chene Park in Detroit for the Return of the Legends, The Juice Crew Reunion.
 She’s bringing along with her Kool Moe Dee, Craig G, Masta Ace, Kool G Rap, Big Daddy Kane, MC Shan, Marley Marl, and Biz Markie.

 Rolling out got the chance to speak exclusively with Shante about her upcoming concert, the Roxanne wars, her newly released biopic that’s coming to a big screen in December and also all of the good work she’s currently doing in the community to give back.
 Check out the exclusive interview below.

 Many people nowadays hear rap beefs and automatically think: here we go again.
 Not really giving it any thought to where the hip-hop beefs originated from.
 Some could say you invented hip-hop beef with the Roxanne Wars — give us a brief history of how it all went down.